 Torso by Robert Graham

 Standing 14-feet tall at the intersection of Rodeo Drive and Dayton Way stands the symbol for the Rodeo Drive Walk of Style®, a sculpture entitled Torso.
-Created by world-renowned artist Robert Graham, this sculpture has become a focal point of the famed street.
-In addition to receiving a plaque on Rodeo Drive, each recipient inducted into the Rodeo Drive Walk of Style receives a maquette of Torso, also designed by Mr. Graham.
+Created by world-renowned artist Robert Graham, who was best known for his ability to crystallize his observations of the human form into iconic and emotive representations of the figure, this sculpture has become a focal point of the famed street otherwise known for its high-end fashion boutiques.
+In addition to receiving a plaque on Rodeo Drive, each recipient inducted into the Rodeo Drive Walk of Style received a maquette of Torso, also designed by Graham himself.